vchavali/svadhyayam.github.io/tattvacintamani.md

 And if you respond:

 Truth is not just a matter of predicating one thing of another.
-Rather, it is a peculiar property of cognitive content which, though appearing in the first-order mental state, does not appear in introspection due the mental organ's lacking independent access to external objects.
+Rather, it is a peculiar property of cognitive content which, though appearing in the first-order cognition, does not appear in introspection due the mental organ's lacking independent access to external objects.

 ## Notes